 What is West Texas Intermediate?

-WTI stands as one of the three primary benchmarks (WTI, Brent, Dubai) that are frequently used as a reference price for buyers and sellers of oil around the world.
-Similar to WCS, WTI is a blend of several U.S. domestic streams of sweet light crude oils.
+WTI stands as one of the three primary benchmarks (WTI, Brent, Dubai) which are frequently used as a reference price for buyers and sellers of oil around the world.

-Most of the WTI streams are produced in landlocked regions of the United States, which then are collected at facilities in Cushing, Oklahoma.
-This oil is then shipped via pipeline to the Midwest and Gulf Coast for refining, sale and transport to global markets.
+Some WTI streams are produced in landlocked regions of the United States which then are collected at facilities in Cushing, Oklahoma, while others are produced in states with access to the coastline.
+This oil is then shipped via pipeline to facilities along the U.S. Gulf Coast for refining, sale and transport to global markets.

 - limited pipeline capacity to ship WCS to market

-- a lack of access to international markets other than the United States.
+- a lack of access to international markets other than the U.S.

 Canada is Losing Billions Annually

-According to economists at Scotiabank, Canada’s economy could lose up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
+According to Scotiabank, Canada’s economy lost up to $15.6 billion in 2018 because of the massive discounts on Canadian heavy oil.
 This estimate was done using a $24 USD differential per barrel.

 Make a Difference for Canada’s Economic Future & Prosperity

-As Canadians, we all should be worried about the impact that the WCS vs. WTI price differential has on our country.
-We continually choose to shoot ourselves in the foot by not building already approved pipelines while failing to recognize that Canadian oil and natural gas companies produce their product to the highest environmental and human rights standards in the world.
+All Canadians should be worried about the impact that the WCS vs. WTI price differential has on our country.
+We continually choose to shoot ourselves in the foot by not building already approved pipelines while failing to recognize that our energy companies produce oil and gas to some of the highest environmental and human rights standards in the world.

-We owe it to ourselves, our children and grandchildren to stand up for our natural resource sectors and say enough is enough!
+We owe it to ourselves, our children and grandchildren to stand up for our natural resource sector and say enough is enough!
 You can start doing this on your own today: